zanieb/poetry-relax/README.md

 Poetry's default behavior is to include upper version bounds.
 Many people have spoken up against this style of dependency management in the Python ecosystem, including members of the Python core development team.
 See [the bottom of the readme](#references) for links and additional context.

-Since the Poetry project will not allow this behavior to be configured, maintainers have resorted to manual editing of dependency constraints after adding. `poetry relax` aims to automate and simplify this process.
+Since the Poetry project will not allow this behavior to be configured, maintainers have resorted to manual editing of dependency constraints after adding. **poetry-relax** aims to automate and simplify this process.

-`poetry relax` provides:
+**poetry-relax** provides:
 - Automated removal of upper bound constraints specified with `^`
 - Safety check if package requirements are still solvable after relaxing constraints
 - Upgrade of dependencies after relaxing constraints